Accessing External Services

 or the global.proxy.excludeIPRanges

-configuration option and
+configuration option10 and

 update the istio-sidecar-injector